volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 Separate usage of them is perfectly fine, but in some cases they are mixed:

-* A state variable can be passed a prop to the child component:
+* A state variable can be passed as a prop to the child component:

 ```jsx
 const ParentComponent = () => {